What makes enterprise business the new hotspot of telco growth?

 B2C revenues continue to decline.

-Over-the-top (OTT) platforms are burning through the biggest differentiation that carriers had – providing ways to communicate.
-Agile digital platform players are eating into telco revenues through secure, simple, and sticky communication capabilities on top of telco networks.
-Think WhatsApp for texting, Facetime for video calling, Flipboard for news, Spotify for music, and Amazon Prime for digital content.
-4G maturity and the ubiquity of high-speed data networks are nudging customers out of traditional telecom into the app economy.
+Over-the-top (OTT) platforms have eroded one of the biggest advantages telcos once had—providing direct communication channels.
+Agile digital players are capturing telecom revenues by offering secure, simple, and sticky communication solutions on top of telco networks.
+Consider WhatsApp for messaging, FaceTime for video calls, Flipboard for news, Spotify for music, and Amazon Prime for digital content.
+The widespread adoption of 4G and high-speed data networks has pushed consumers further into the app-driven economy, reducing reliance on traditional telecom services.

 5G and IoT will spur enterprise growth.